IQSS/dataverse-frontend/README.md

 Please check this announcement from Create React App repository https://github.com/facebook/create-react-app/issues/11174 .
 These vulnerabilities won't be in the production build since they come from libraries only used during the development.

+### `cd packages/dataverse-ui-lib && npm run build`

+Run this command to build the UI library.
+This is needed to be able to run the app.

 ## Available Scripts

 In the project directory, you can run at any time: